-If the Honor Council determines that reasonable cause exists, it shall notify, in writing, the accused, the complainant, the Assistant Dean for Student Life, and the Special Counsel of the charges as soon as possible.
+If the Honor Council determines that reasonable cause exists, it shall notify, in writing, the complainant, the Assistant Dean for Student Life, and the Special Counsel of the charges as soon as possible.
 The notification shall advise the accused of the hearing, as described in Article II (2)(h).
+The accused, Special Counsel, and Assistant Dean for Student Life shall each receive a copy of the complaint, any supporting documents, and the reasonable cause notice.

 - d.
 Following a determination that reasonable cause exists, the accused, the Honor Council, the Special Counsel, and the Assistant Dean for Student Life should be noticed on all correspondence between the parties. - e.
-Within ten days following the receipt of such notice, the accused may move to dismiss the complaint or request a more definite statement.
-If the accused files a motion or request, the hearing shall be postponed at least five days after the Honor Council rules on the motion or request. - f.
-The Special Counsel may move to dismiss the complaint at any time. - g.
-Throughout the pendency of an Honor Code complaint, the Assistant Dean for Student Life may provide general procedural advice to the Honor Council, the Special Counsel, and the accused.
+Within ten days following the receipt of such notice, the accused may: - i.
+Move to dismiss the complaint; - ii.
+Request a more definite statement; and - iii.
+Stipulate to the Honor Code violation alleged in the complaint.

+If the accused files a motion or request, the hearing shall be postponed at least five days after the Honor Council rules on the motion or request.
+Upon receipt of a motion to dismiss, the Honor Council shall determine by majority vote whether reasonable cause still exists to believe that the accused violated the Honor Code.